TheJelmega/prog-lang/design/README.md

 <raw-string-literal> := 'r' { '#' }[N] { ? any valid unicode codepoint ? }* '"' { '#' }[N]
 ```

-A string literal defines a static string withing a binray which can be used immutably, and are stored within read-only memory in the binary.
+A string literal defines a static string within a binary which can be used immutably, and are stored within read-only memory in the binary.

 Regular string are usually limited to being on a single line, except for when a string continuation sequence is encountered (see below).
-Regular strings are written as a sequence of characters between 2 `"`.
+Regular strings are written as a sequence of characters between 2 `"`s.

-Raw string can appear accross multiple lines within code, the first like starts from the `"`, but any other line that start at he beginning will contain all whitespace since the start of the line.
+Raw string can appear accross multiple lines within code, the first line starts from the `"`, but any other line that start at he beginning will contain all whitespace since the beginning of the line.
 Raw string also don't allow any escape codes, as they will just be interpreted as raw text.

-to define a raw string, the prefix `r` is used, followed by any number of `#`, and then a `"`.
+to define a raw string, the prefix `r` is used, followed by any number of `#`s, and then a `"`.
-The text in the string will not run until the next encounter of a `"`, followed with as many `#`s as proceeed the string's starting `"`.
+The text in the string will now run until the next encounter of a `"`, followed with as many `#`s as proceeed the string's starting `"`.

 ### 6.4.1.
 String continuation sequence [↵](#64-string-literals-)